Rachel Tan: Miss Chinese International 2003

-Legal eagle
+Education

 Tan graduated from Convent Seremban High School where she was an active student who was involved in the Red Crescent Society and Leo's Club.
 She marked excellence in her academics as she scored 7As in her PMR examination (Lower Certificate of Education), 10A's (8 A1s, 2 A2s) in her SPM examination (Malaysia Certificate of Education).

 After completing her A-levels, she did her first year at a local private college, Kemayan ATC in Kuala Lumpur before obtaining a scholarship to continue her studies at University of Sheffield in the United Kingdom.

-Life at Cambridge

 After graduating from Sheffield, Tan studied her Masters in Law at University of Cambridge, and obtained a place at St Catharine's College from October 2005 to June 2006.

 Modelling and entertainment career

-Tan is currently Rado ambassador for Malaysia.
-In this capacity, she attended the Stella Artois Tennis Tournament in London, traveled to Beijing for the Chinese Tennis Open and visited the Rado watch factory near Bern, Switzerland.

-Tan also had a part in a local sitcom, Homecoming, on ASTRO in 2003, and a role in the play Leslie, the Legend.
+Tan had a part in a local sitcom, Homecoming, on ASTRO in 2003, and a role in the play Leslie, the Legend.
 She currently hosts the TV show Girls' Club on a local channel, NTV7.